New York is 2022’s state with the most tax burden - NewsBreak

 ALBANY, N.Y. ( NEWS10 ) – This year, Uncle Sam will take a cut from the past year’s earnings on April 18.
 Many taxpayers are likely wondering how this year’s Tax Day will impact their finances, with people still reeling after the economic hardships of the pandemic.
 Since the tax code is so complicated and has rules based on each individual household, it’s hard for the average person to know just how hard they’ll get hit in the wallet.

 One simple ratio known as the “tax burden” helps cut through the confusion.
 Unlike tax rates, which can vary widely based on circumstances, tax burden measures the proportion of total income that residents pay toward state and local taxes.
-To determine the residents with the biggest tax burdens, WalletHub compared the 50 states across the three tax types of state tax burdens- property taxes, individual income taxes, and sales and excise taxes- as a share of total personal income in the state.Gas taxes in New York compared to the rest of the US
+To determine the residents with the biggest tax burdens, WalletHub compared the 50 states across the three tax types of state tax burdens- property taxes, individual income taxes, and sales and excise taxes- as a share of total personal income in the state.DEC stocking over 1.8 million trout across New York to prepare for year-round fishing

 The top state of all?
 New York State, ranked number one for overall tax burden (at 12.75%) and for individual income tax burden (at 4.9%).
 Falling not too far behind, in fourth place, was the State of Vermont- which saw an 11.13% total tax burden ratio.

-Overall tax burden by stateSource: WalletHub How would the ‘Billionaire Minimum Income Tax’ work?
+Overall tax burden by stateSource: WalletHub Siena poll: Hochul lead, bail reform, Putin, and baseball

 |Overall Rank*